Canadian judge orders an end to blockade at border bridge

 Trudeau said that on some fundraising platforms, as much as 50% of the donations are coming from the U.S.

-He said he and Biden agreed that “for the security of people and the economy, these blockades can’t continue.
-So make no mistake: The border cannot and will not remain closed.”
+He said he and Biden agreed that “for the security of people and the economy, these blockades can’t continue.”

 Trudeau said he understands the protesters are frustrated by the pandemic, but “these blockades are hurting everyday families, auto assembly workers, farmers, truckers, blue-collar Canadians.”